mobxjs/mobx/docs/react/react-integration.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--using props-->

-Observables can be passed as properties into components as props, as was done in the example above:
+Observables can be passed into components as props, as was done in the example above:

 ```javascript
 import { observer } from "mobx-react-lite"